 I am a developmental cognitive psychologist, and here, you can find out about my research, teaching, and the UK Cognition & Development Lab!

 My research is focused on children’s understanding of math concepts.
 In particular, I’m interested in how children’s familiar, prior knowledge can both help and hinder new learning.
 How can we leverage students’ knowledge of familiar concepts to help them understand new, difficult concepts?
 My research has focused on relationships between students’ early whole number concepts and later fraction concepts.

 I am an Assistant Professor in the Department of Psychology at the University of Kentucky and head of the Cognition & Development Lab.
-I did my PhD in Developmental and Cognitive Psychology at the University of Wisconsin-Madison with Dr. Martha Alibali in her Cognitive Development and Communication Lab and recently completed a postdoc with Dr. Clarissa A. Thompson in the Department of Psychological Sciences at Kent State University.
+I did my PhD in Developmental and Cognitive Psychology at the University of Wisconsin-Madison with Dr. Martha Alibali in her Cognitive Development and Communication Lab and completed a postdoc with Dr. Clarissa A. Thompson in the Department of Psychological Sciences at Kent State University.